orangemug/editor/api/README.md

 # API
-The are various APIs available to Maputnik users/developers
+There are various APIs available to Maputnik users/developers

 ## React component API